GreenCat-777/ubuntu_kindle/README.md

 Download latest release

-copy ubuntu folder (make sure no nested folders) to /mnt/base-us
+copy ubuntu folder (make sure no nested folders) to /mnt/base-us (you can also replace the ext4 with one of yours)
 # Usage
 to open type "sh /mnt/base-us/ubuntu/ubuntu.sh"